aron/broadcast.js/README.md

 ### .addListener(topic, callback) / .on(topic, callback)

-addListener to a specific topic with a callback.
+Subscribe to a specific topic with a callback.
+A single callback can also subscribe to many topics by providing a space delimited string of topic names.
+Finally the method also accepts a single object containing topic/callback pairs as an argument.
+See below for details.

  - `topic`: A topic String or Object of topic/callback pairs.
  - `callback`: Callback Function to call when topic is emited.